LucaNyckees/data-portfolio/README.md

-# portfolio
+# Data science portfolio

-A data science portfolio wrapped as a React app.
+This project aims at delivering a data science portfolio wrapped as a React app.